Intel CEO out after consensual relationship with employee

-NEW YORK — Intel CEO Brian Krzanich is resigning after the company learned of what it’s calling a consensual relationship with an employee.
+NEW YORK — Intel CEO Brian Krzanich resigned after the company learned of what it called his consensual relationship with an employee.

 Chief Financial Officer Robert Swan will take over as interim CEO immediately.
 A search for a new CEO is underway.

 In this #MeToo era, corporate America is under intense pressure to enforce workplace policies on gender equality and sexual harassment.
-Krzanich is the latest CEO to resign over misconduct or sexual harassment.
+Even relationships that appear consensual are closely scrutinized — and often prohibited by companies — if they involve a power imbalance such as the one between a manager and an employee.

 Earlier this month, Guess Inc. co-founder Paul Marciano stepped down following a company investigation into allegations of sexual harassment and assault.